-All European Economic Area (EEA) and Swiss national students (with the exception of Croatian nationals) can work in the UK without restriction on the number of hours or type of work.
+All European Economic Area (EEA) and Swiss national students can work in the UK without restriction on the number of hours or type of work.

 If you are here on a Tier 4 (General) Visa there are restrictions on the amount of work that you are able to do and the type of work you can do while you are a student.

 If you have entered the UK as a ‘student visitor’ (i.e. to study a short course for up to 6 months), you are not allowed to take paid or unpaid employment or do a work placement, even if it is part of your programme of studies.

 If you are a Tier 4 visa holder please read the information below carefully to ensure that you are working lawfully within any restrictions that may apply to you.

 What kind of work can you do?

 If you are a Tier 4 visa holder you must not:

 - be self-employed (this means no freelance work and you cannot set up your own business – see GOV.UK for guidance about employment status);